 Q: How do I know what General Education courses I need?

 Q: I want to become a Radiologist Assistant (RA).
 Will the BSRS allow me to qualify for the program?

 A: Yes, students who complete their BSRS will qualify for the RA Program

-Q: If I get into the BSRS program, do I still need to apply to other clinical programs such as nuc med, therapy, CT/MRI?
+Q: If I get into the BSRS program, do I still need to apply to other clinical programs such as nuclear medicine, therapy, CT/MRI, etc?